 • these (dict of str to attr.ib()) - A dictionary of name to attr.ib() mappings.
-This is useful to avoid the definition of your attributes within the class body because you can't (e.g. if you want to add \\repr\\ methods to Django models) or don't want to (e.g. if you want to use properties).
+This is useful to avoid the definition of your attributes within the class body because you can't (e.g. if you want to add repr methods to Django models) or don't want to.

-If these is not None, the class body is ignored.
+If these is not None, attrs will not search the class body for attributes.

-- repr\ns (str) When using nested classes, there's no way in Python 2 to automatically detect that.
-Therefore it's possible to set the namespace explicitly for a more meaningful repr output. - repr (bool) Create a \\repr\\ method with a human readable representation of attrs attributes.. - str (bool) Create a \\str\\ method that is identical to \\repr\\.
-This is usually not necessary except for Exceptions. - cmp (bool) Create \\eq\\, \\ne\\, \\lt\\, \\le\\, \\gt\\, and \\ge\\ methods that compare the class as if it were a tuple of its attrs attributes.
-But the attributes are only compared, if the type of both classes is identical! - hash (bool) Create a \\hash\\ method that returns the hash() of a tuple of all attrs attribute values. - init (bool) Create a \\init\\ method that initialiazes the attrs attributes.
+- repr_ns (str) When using nested classes, there's no way in Python 2 to automatically detect that.
+Therefore it's possible to set the namespace explicitly for a more meaningful repr output. - repr (bool) Create a repr method with a human readable representation of attrs attributes.. - str (bool) Create a str method that is identical to repr.
+This is usually not necessary except for Exceptions.

+- cmp (bool) Create eq, ne, lt, le, gt, and ge methods that compare the class as if it were a tuple of its attrs attributes.
+But the attributes are only compared, if the type of both classes is identical! - hash (bool or None) If None (default), the hash method is generated according how cmp and frozen are set. - 1.
+If both are True, attrs will generate a hash for you. - 2.
+If cmp is True and frozen is False, hash will be set to None, marking it unhashable (which it is). - 3.
+If cmp is False, hash will be left untouched meaning the hash method of the superclass will be used (if superclass is object, this means it will fall back to id-based hashing.).

+Although not recommended, you can decide for yourself and force attrs to create one (e.g. if the class is immutable even though you didn't freeze it programmatically) by passing True or not.
+Both of these cases are rather special and should be used carefully.

+See the Python documentation and the GitHub issue that led to the default behavior for more details.

+- init (bool)-Create a init method that initialiazes the attrs attributes.
 Leading underscores are stripped for the argument name.
-If a \\attrs\post\init\\ method exists on the class, it will be called after the class is fully initialized.

-- slots (bool) Create a slots-style class that's more memory-efficient.
+If a attrs_post_init method exists on the class, it will be called after the class is fully initialized. - slots (bool) Create a slots-style class that's more memory-efficient.
 See Slots for further ramifications. - frozen (bool) Make instances immutable after initialization.
 If someone attempts to modify a frozen instance, attr.exceptions.FrozenInstanceError is raised.